... ...

 2. another phone call or two

-3. a letter of demand
+3. a letter/email of demand

-4. a final letter of demand
+4. a final letter/email of demand

-5. hand over to debt collection agency
+6. hand over to debt collection agency

 Definition of debtor: A customer who owes money to your business